 The date the child is admitted to the school can be deferred until later in the school year or the child can attend part-time until the child reaches compulsory school age in the year the original application was made.

 A child's school place may be deferred but only up until the beginning of the summer term.

-Where a child has failed to attend school by the start of the summer term in the school year for which the original application was made, parents will have to submit a new application unless there are exceptional circumstances which have prevented the child from doing so.
-Where there are no exceptional circumstances any application will be treated as an in-year application.
+Where a child has failed to attend school by the start of the summer term in the school year for which the original application was made, parents will have to submit a new application unless there are exceptional circumstances which have prevented the child from attending school.
+Where there are no exceptional circumstances, any application will be treated as an in-year application.

-Exceptional circumstances will include a child who has been unable to attend school because of medical reasons (i.e. hospitalisation, operation recovery that has taken up to two school terms).
+Exceptional circumstances will include a child who has been unable to attend school because of medical reasons e.g., hospitalisation or operation recovery that has taken up to two school terms.

-7. Admission of children outside their normal age group to Community or Voluntary Controlled schools
+7. Admission of children outside their normal age group at Bradgate Education Partnership Schools

-At the point of first time admission, transfer from infant to junior school or admission to secondary school, parents may seek a place for their child outside of their normal age group, for example if the child is gifted and talented or has experienced problems such as ill health.
+At the point of first-time admission parents may seek a place for their child outside of their normal age group, for example if the child is gifted and talented or has experienced problems such as ill health.